djgroen/FabSim3/README.md

 the source code of that).
 * FabMD, which is used to semi-automatically coarse-grain polymer systems (part of this repository).
 * FabBioMD, which is used to facilitate protein-ligand binding affinity calculations (part of this repository).
+* FabFlee, which is under development and used to automate agent-based simulations of forced migration.

 ## Installation and usage